ranjitprakash1986/module-progress-dashboard/README.md

 ## Objective
 The Dashboard enables the users to draw immediate insights into the status at different granular levels.
-The data source is downloaded using (module-progress)[https://github.com/saud-learning-services/module-progress] scripts to interact with the (Canvas LMS REST API)[https://canvas.instructure.com/doc/api/index.html].
+The data source is downloaded using [module-progress](https://github.com/saud-learning-services/module-progress) scripts to interact with the [Canvas LMS REST API](https://canvas.instructure.com/doc/api/index.html).
 Each general structure of the data is as follows, Each instructor might teach multiple courses.
 Each course in comprised of several modules which in turn have several items.
 These items may be of different types - Page, Discussion, Video, Quiz etc. A module is said to be completed for a specific student when he/she has completed the designated required items underneath it.
 Note that depending on the item type, the requirement may be different and often the item might be completely optional.

 The Dashboard provides the users the following insights: